 RECHARGE HAS PRESSURIZED LITHIUM BRINE SHOOTING INTO THE AIR AS IT HITS TARGET AQUIFER

-/EIN News/ -- Vancouver, BC , Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Recharge Resources Ltd. (“Recharge”) (RR: CSE) (RECHF: OTC) (SL50: Frankfurt) announces that the Pocitos 1 drill rig has intercepted the target aquifer that surged from 363 metres depth in its NQ diameter exploration well for 24 hours at the “Pocitos 1” Salar Lithium Brine Project in Salta, Argentina.
+Vancouver, BC , Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Recharge Resources Ltd. ("Recharge") CSE OTC (SL50: Frankfurt) announces that the Pocitos 1 drill rig has intercepted the target aquifer that surged from 363 metres depth in its NQ diameter exploration well for 24 hours at the "Pocitos 1" Salar Lithium Brine Project in Salta, Argentina.
 Brine samples were taken at this level for analysis.
 Investigation of the gas is being undertaken at present.

 The samples taken – one for analysis at two different labs and two as duplicates to test with the lithium standard.
 AIS Resources encountered significant brine flow from multiple aquifers from 350m down to 410 meters in their hole 400m away in 2018 and the highest surge was at 407 metres which our drillers will test with the next hole.
 This brine flow confirms the continuity of the aquifers from the 2018 drilling.
 The Company will also take a 200 liter brine sample to be processed using the EkoSolve DLE process and convert the lithium chloride to battery grade lithium carbonate.